prankulsingh/SpeedStream/README.md

 For any feedback, suggestions, or support requests, please contact me or raise a PR.

-## Known Issues

-SpeedStream notification popup doesn't appear when your browser is using #top-layer to display the content (eg. full screen video).
-Currently, I don't know how to fix it.
-If you have a fix, please raise a PR.

 Happy video streaming with SpeedStream! 🎬🚀